If you want inspiration or to save time with ready-made templates, these React examples are perfect for getting involved.

-Depending on the pricing, you opt for, you get at a minimum of six months worth of support and updates.
+Depending on your pricing, you get at least six months worth of support and updates.

-If you are looking for even more React examples, Paper is one you should not miss in your life.
+If you are looking for even more React examples, you should not miss Paper in your life.
 With Bootstrap 4 and Reactstrap base, you know this template is on top of its game in terms of performance and ease of use.